-Fat transfer can theoretically be added to any facelift procedure, however, not all facelift patients need it.
-Some people maintain their facial fatty volume as they age and require only elevation of the skin and soft tissues with no fat transfer.
+Fat grafting can theoretically be added to any facelift procedure, however, not all facelift patients need it.
+Some people maintain their facial fatty volume as they age and require only elevation of the skin and soft tissues with no fat grafting.
 Also, through weight gain, some patients may actually have more facial fatty volume than they would like.
-In this scenario we would obviously not perform fat transfer.
+In this scenario, we would obviously not perform fat transfer.

 CONTACT THE PLASTIC SURGERY CENTER